Edited29/Musical.ly-Server-Remake/README.md

 # Musical.ly-Server-Remake
-A revival of Musical.ly API
+A revival of Musical.ly API in PHP